mircealungu/mircea/notes/thoughtstream.md

 The joy of spring.
 The melancholy of knowing that your springs are limited.
 The realization that their limit is the necessary precondition for the joy.

+**

+Orthodox easter today.

+The story at the heart of christianity is one of hope.
+It says, never give up hope.
+Not even after death you should give up hope.
+Hope is greater than death.

 **May 4**